GPS Tracking System Does Its Job: The Complete Guide to Reliable GPS Performance and Effectiveness

 • System uptime: 99.9% availability

-• Data transmission success rate: 98%
+• Data transmission method rate: 98%

 Industry standards require GPS tracking devices maintain signal lock across varying conditions.
 Performance benchmarks measure against established criteria: